 The Gospel Patron Story

-Hi, I'm John Rinehart and I'd love to share the backstory of how Gospel Patrons began.
+Hi, I'm John Rinehart and this is the story of how Gospel Patrons began.

-I started my career in business and succeeded very quickly, but at 25 I wrestled with what was my success for?
-What was the bigger purpose?
-I knew there must be more than making money just to buy a bigger house, a faster car, and retire early.
-But I didn't have vision, so I left business and went to seminary for four years.
+I started my career in business and succeeded very quickly, but at 25 I couldn't answer the question: What was my success for?
+Was it to buy a bigger house, a faster car, and retire early?
+There had to be more, but I didn't have vision, so I left business and went to seminary for four years.

 Right before graduating, I said to my wife, "Renée, we've been chasing my dreams for four years, what's your dream?"
-Renée shared that her dream was to travel all the way around the world.
+My bold and beautiful bride told me her dream was to travel all the way around the world, to circle the globe.
 She wanted to become a global Christian and learn to walk by faith.
-I loved the idea.
-What I didn't know was that our 132-day adventure would lead to the vision I had been searching for and change the course of my life.
+I loved the idea and we began planning for a 132-day adventure.
+What I didn't know was that God would use this trip to lead me to the vision I had been searching for and change the course of my life.

-After seeing some of the world's most iconic sites, we found ourselves in Sydney, Australia meeting a friend of a friend for coffee.
+Renée and I visited some of the world's most iconic sites: the Pyramids of Giza, the Taj Mahal, the Himalayas, the Fjords of Norway, and the Maasai Mara in Kenya.
+We met locals and connected with believers all along the way.
+Toward the end of our trip, we found ourselves in Sydney, Australia having coffee with a friend of a friend.
 He was a British businessman with silver hair and a winsome smile.

 During our meeting, he told us the story of a successful cloth merchant in the 1500s who ended up in prison for funding William Tyndale to translate the Bible into English.
 We also heard about a wealthy aristocrat in the 1700s who sold her jewelry and risked her reputation to partner with George Whitefield in the Great Awakening.